bard/emacs-run-command/README.md

 ### Context-aware lists

+Use `:working-dir` to change the working directory for the command.

-Say that, when you run the command while on a file somewhere in a `public_html` directory tree, you want to serve the `public_html` directory, not the current directory:
+For example, if you want to serve `public_html` when the file you're visiting is somewhere in a `public_html` directory tree, and the current directory in all other cases:

 ```emacs-lisp
 (defun run-command-local ()